Providing TCP Services over HF Radio

 The above architecture is used to measure performance.
 Components as follows:

-3. Icon-PEP (Isode pre-release product) provides F.12 IP Client and HF-PEP.
-It connects two IP Routers to provide an IP Subnet service over HF.
+- Icon-PEP (Isode Product) provides IP Client and HF-PEP.
+It conncts two IP Routers to provide an IP Subnet service over HF.

-2. TCP Measurements using a special tool running on each of the test hosts.
+TCP Measurements are made using a special tool running on each of the test hosts.
 This tool sends a fixed amount of data and then waits for a short confirmation.

 TCP performance was measured with a special test tool that opens a connection and transfers a specified volume of data to a responding tool, which measures latency throughput (based on time from initial TCP request to all the data being delivered.
 Data volumes are measured in kilobytes (kB).
 Data transfers of up to 10 MBytes were made.